colinfruit/druid-app-boilerplate/README.md

 ```

 ## Install
-Copy to project to the phone:
+Send the project to the phone:

 ```bash
 scp -r path/to/project {phone-username}@{phone-ip}:~/druid-app-boilerplate